 “Obviously, the tribal initiative, the retail one, we think is great,” Elbaum said.
 “We think it makes sense.”

-Of the four proposed California sports betting initiatives, including one from some card room interests, the qualified tribal measure and operator initiative are the only two presented as complementary.
+Of the four proposed California sports betting initiatives, including a California cardroom-backed sports betting measure, the qualified tribal measure and operator initiative are the only two presented as complementary.

 “We view our initiative as complementary to the existing tribal bricks and mortar initiative,” Edson said.
 “So as ours moves forward, theirs will move forward as well.
 And so you’ll retain the ability for the other things, including the new forms of gaming that also are authorized under that initiative.”

-CA Tribes playing hard to get with operators
+Tribes playing hard to get with sports betting operators

 It’s no coincidence that the operators accepted an invitation to appear at Pechanga, which is leading the qualified tribal initiative.